GeorgeTzan/RgbGuessr/readme.md

 ## Usage

-After installing RGB Guesser, follow the on-screen instructions to play the game.
+After installing RgbGuessr, follow the following instructions to play the game.

 ## How to Play

 1. Launch the game.
 2. Adjust the sliders to select your desired RGB values.
 3. Click the "Submit" button to submit your guess.
-4. The game will provide feedback on your guess.
+4. The game will provide feedback based on your guess.
 5. Try to guess the correct RGB values within the given number of tries to win the game.
+6. You only have a 10% RGB difference to guess the colour.

 ## Features